ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 Congratulations, you have completed the advanced data engineering notebook.
 Now, let's focus on automation.
 Considering we have just two tables, imagine the scenario where you need to process 50 tables or 50 different Parquet data sources.
 In such cases, the most efficient approach is to build and prioritize a data pipeline.
 This is the aim of the task at hand – to establish automation.

+> [!TIP]
+> Refresh your lakehouse (use thee dots "..." and then refresh button) to dobule check if the tables are in the lakehouse.

 ## Pre-Automation Quality Check
 Ensure the following before starting the automation process:
 * Lakehouse `bronzerawdata` contains two tables: `green201501` and `green201301`.